Rethinking author fees for open access

 How APCs have played out

-Open access is not inherently costlier than closed access—there is no additional cost associated with making an article open access if it was free (to the author) to publish closed: authors still provide their works to publishers for free and researchers still conduct peer review for free.
+Publication, even online, has costs, but open access is not inherently costlier than closed access.
+For hybrid journals, there is no additional cost associated with making an article open access if it was free (to the author) to publish closed: authors still provide their works to publishers for free and researchers still conduct peer review for free.
 Publishers’ expenses do vary, but the variation in APCs is broader than what can be explained by production costs.

-Hybrid journals further highlight issues around what APCs are funding: instead of supporting a transition from closed to fully-open, many hybrid publications have remained hybrid.
+Sometimes APCs are the only means of funding a fully OA journal, but hybrid journals highlight issues around what APCs are funding: instead of supporting a transition from closed to fully-open—as was originally intended—most hybrid publications have remained hybrid.
 They continue to take in subscription money, while also enjoying APC income.
-To date, few publishers have reduced subscription prices to reflect this additional income; instead subscription prices have continued to rise, far outpacing inflation.
-For example, the average chemistry journal subscription was more than $6,300, a 6% increase from 2019 and a 50% increase from 2012 (Bosch, Albee, Romain, 2020).**
+To date, few publishers have reduced subscription prices to reflect this additional income; instead subscription prices continues to rise (Romaine et al. 2024).

 Back to top